Overview

 The VPRA has the administrative and fiduciary responsibility to promote, sustain, and expand the availability of passenger rail service in the Commonwealth of Virginia.

-Of this group, the Virginia Passenger Rail Authority is the most transparent — with board meeting materials that include, agenda and meeting minutes, presentations and meeting materials, and decision briefs and resolutions.
+Of this group, the Virginia Passenger Rail Authority is the most transparent, with board meeting materials that include agendas and meeting minutes, presentations and other materials, and decision briefs and resolutions.

-a The Connecticut Department of Transportation (operator of the CTrail Hartford Line) and the Maryland Transit Administration (operator of the MARC Train Service) do not have a board of directors.
+a Neither the Connecticut Department of Transportation (operator of the CTrail Hartford Line) nor the Maryland Transit Administration (operator of the MARC Train Service) has a board of directors.

 The short answer